ivyliu1205/ivyliu1205.github.io/source/_posts/Notes-for-Lingoda-Group-class-5-May-2024.md

 My first class and group class with Lingoda
 <!-- more -->
+Today was a trial class to help me determine whether or not to enroll in lingoda's sprint program.

 {% note info %}
 **Topic**: Landing your dream job